 There’s, of course, much more to come in Android 11, but that’s a quick look at some of the new features that we expect with the Pixel 5.

 Google Pixel 5 outlook

 It seems clear that Google is taking a gamble with the Pixel 5 this year.
-While a somewhat surprising number of features remain unclear, we know enough about the hardware to see that it will be a move away from true flagship status and that is not really something we have seen a prominent manufacturer do.
+The move away from a true flagship is not really something we have seen a prominent manufacturer do.
 Samsung's Galaxy S20 FE is taking a swing at this same market, but Samsung is hardly giving up on its higher end models.

-With that said, Google could be uniquely positioned to make it work.
+Despite the competition, Google could be uniquely positioned to make this work.
 The Pixel line has never really managed to go toe-to-toe with the competition when it came to specs anyway and it was more of a triumph of software that even made it close.
 This move to a Snapdragon 765G basically concedes that point while still delivering 5G and what should be solid performance for daily use and some gaming.